OXID-eSales/oxideshop-user-documentation/installation/new-installation/server-and-system-requirements.rst

 PHP
 ---

-* PHP version from 8.2 up to 8.4
+* PHP version from 8.3 up to 8.5

   ..
 Attention::

      **Rounding of Floating-Point Numbers in PHP 8.4**

-     Alongside improvements and bug fixes, PHP v8.4 introduces a breaking change in the process of rounding floating-point numbers (see `Migrating from PHP 8.3.x to PHP 8.4.x: Rounding with round() <https://www.php.net/manual/en/migration84.other-changes.php#:~:text=Rounding%20with%20round()>`_).
+     PHP v8.4 introduces a change in the process of rounding floating-point numbers (see `Migrating from PHP 8.3.x to PHP 8.4.x: Rounding with round() <https://www.php.net/manual/en/migration84.other-changes.php#:~:text=Rounding%20with%20round()>`_).

      Practically speaking, this means that certain calculations will produce different results for different PHP versions.